 top of page

-Field Notes from Arles: Colour, Light and Vertical Stripes
+Field Notes from Arles and Marseille: Colour, Light and Vertical Stripes

-These large-format works show Harry MC’s practice expanding his stripe language into sharper, hard-edged forms shaped by the light and geometry of Arles and the Luma campus.
-Developed through long-running Provence fieldwork, part of his wider World of Stripes practice, the artworks translate architecture, shadow and Provençal colour into precise vertical sequences, each stripe isolated against white ground so every plane reads with clarity.
+These large-format works show Harry MC’s practice amplifying his stripe language into sharper, hard-edged forms shaped by the light and geometry of places like Arles and its Luma campus and Mucem in Marseille.
+Developed through long-running Provence fieldwork the artworks translate architecture, shadow and Provençal colour into precise vertical sequences, each stripe isolated so every plane reads with clarity.
+Stripes are separate and breathe, widths and heights shift, and the composition sits floating on a white ground, a way of letting light organise the painting as much as colour does.

 Large vertical stripe painting by British artist Harry MC, with evenly spaced hard-edged stripes in Provence colours — ochre red, olive green, pale blue, black, pink and teal separated by white.